JeanMarcMbouma/BbQ.ChatWidgets/docs/widgets/THEME_SWITCHER_WIDGET.md

 ## Best Practices

-1. **Use Predefined Themes** — Provide a fixed list of theme options
+1. **Use Predefined Themes** ï¿½ Provide a fixed list of theme options
-2. **Persist Selection** — Store the user's theme preference in localStorage or database
+2. **Persist Selection** ï¿½ Store the user's theme preference in localStorage or database
-3. **Sanitize HTML** — Always sanitize the rendered HTML on the client before displaying
+3. **Sanitize HTML** ï¿½ Always sanitize the rendered HTML on the client before displaying
-4. **Handle Selection** — Implement a backend handler to process theme selection
+4. **Handle Selection** ï¿½ Implement a backend handler to process theme selection
-5. **Provide Feedback** — Show visual feedback when the theme changes
+5. **Provide Feedback** ï¿½ Show visual feedback when the theme changes
-6. **Test Accessibility** — Verify the widget works with screen readers
+6. **Test Accessibility** ï¿½ Verify the widget works with screen readers

 ## Example: Complete Theme Switching Flow